 The series is a work in progress.
-Not all the pictures are final images, some of them still untitled.
+Not all the pictures are titled yet.

 For centuries, the idea of how a Mother should be has been determined by societal expectations of what that should look like.
 These expectations may vary depending on cultural influences, which to a great degree find their roots in mythology.
 It must be considered that a lot of the stories we live by have been told from the perspective of men, and interpreted through the lens of patriarchy.
 If we award more authority and agency to our mothers and daughters, will that change how we look at these roles and our expectations of them?
 If we change the narrative, perhaps we can reimagine the way we can look at our mothers and how we raise our sons and daughters.

 Mythical Mother is a body of work that I created in response to this idea for the purpose of a group exhibition of the same name, held virtually by The Spilt Milk Gallery, Edinburgh in the Fall of 2021.
 In making these images I consider how mothers have been portrayed in popular iconography and mythology to examine how my personal mythologies have been influenced by them.
 I underplay masculine representations of the divine to place emphasis on the feminine aspect and matrilineal heritage.
 We know of the mother figure painted for us by mythology and clever marketing- she is loving, giving, and virtuous.
 But I want to explore the mother that is in fact a lot more.
 A powerhouse with the ability to forge a life, curate it, and maintain it, complete with her own aspirations and desires.
 I imagine a mother with not just power, but also, autonomy, authority, and agency.